 By definition, the urban T-Zones T3 through T6 do not exist as "stand alone" zones, but rather are organized in relationship to each other within a community.
 Each T-Zone is highly walkable and assumes the pedestrian mode as a viable and often preferred travel mode, especially for the 1⁄4 mile, five minute walk.
-Comment [b1]: Rick will provide language for this section.

-The T-3 Sub-urban zone defines the urban to rural edge.
-Of all the T-Zones, T-3 appears most like conventional sprawl.
+The T3 Sub-urban zone defines the urban to rural edge.
+Of all the T-Zones, T3 appears most like conventional sprawl.
 It has single-family dwellings, a limited mix of uses and housing types, and tends to be more automobile-oriented than T4, T5 or T6.
 To be a walkable transect zone, it must be located within the same pedestrian shed as T4, T5 and/or T6.
-The 5-minute test of walkable distance (1⁄4 mile radius) limits the overall size of a T-3 transect zone.
+The 5-minute test of walkable distance (1⁄4 mile radius) limits the overall size of a T3 transect zone.
 The T3 zone often defines the edge of the more developed urban condition, so is sometimes called "neighborhood edge".

-8 Transect zones T-4 through T-6 are relatively simple to recognize and assign properly.
+Transect zones T4 through T6 are relatively simple to recognize and assign properly.

-9 For example, knowing that a particular area is a T-5, Town Center, immediately 10 provides known thoroughfare design elements that are appropriatedefines the context for the built environment including the street design criteria and elements such as the, 11 width of sidewalks, the presence of on-street parking, and use of tree wells instead of 12 13 planting strips. -(and ones that are not).
-Buildings built to the sidewalk with parking on street and behind, for instance, are appropriate in T-5 and T-6.
-Referring to a set of 14 15 tables and design recommendations correlated to the transect helps the designer 16 determine how a thoroughfare should function in each T-Zones.
+For example, knowing that a particular area is a T5, Town Center, defines the context for the built environment including the street design criteria and elements such as the , width of sidewalks, the presence of on-street parking and use of tree wells instead of planting strips.
+Buildings built to the sidewalk with parking on street and behind, for instance, are appropriate in T5 and T6.
+Referring to a set of tables and design recommendations correlated to the transect helps the designer determine how a thoroughfare should function in each T-Zones.

-To further define the T-Zones used throughout the document, the T-Zones and their related characteristics are listed in Figure 2 below.
+To further define the T-Zones used throughout the document, the T-Zones and their related characteristics are listed in Figure 2.